mikelawrence/WiFi-Gate-Controller/code/README.md

 * "HASS_GATE_NAME" is used in the MQTT topics to identify the cover and sensor to Home Assistant.
 Home Assistant calls this the node id.
 It is a string and must not contain special characters including a space.

 ## Home Assistant Setup
 The sketch is setup to enable MQTT Discovery on Home Assistant.
 If you don't want to use discovery here is the configuration of the gate in Home Assistant.
-Note the 'Front Gate' you see in the example yaml is the "BOARD_NAME" which is defined in Gate WiFi Controller Sketch.
+Note the 'Front Gate' you see in the example yaml is the "BOARD_NAME" which is defined in [Gate WiFi  Controller Sketch](Gate_WiFi_Controller/Gate_WiFi_Controller.ino) and 'front_gate' is "HASS_GATE_NAME".
 The Gate WiFi Controller uses the cover platform for Home Assistant ([MQTT Cover](https://www.home-assistant.io/components/cover.mqtt/)).
 The other sensors use the [MQTT Sensor](https://home-assistant.io/components/sensor.mqtt/) platform.

 ```yaml
 # Example configuration.yaml entry